What are cymbals with holes?

 These cymbals are also lightweight, designed from specialized, flexible alloy.

-Cymbals with holes were actually invented accidentally by the Sabian company.
+Cymbals with holes in them were actually invented accidentally by the Sabian company.

-They named them O-Zone cymbals, and the name is often used today instead of cymbals with holes.
+They named them O-Zone cymbals, and the name is often used today instead of cymbals with holes in them.

 Apart from O-Zone cymbals, we can also hear “ vented” cymbals and “effects cymbals” to refer to the ones with holes.